 Stronger Regional Program Will Reduce Global Warming Emissions

-Power plant pollution in the Northeast would decline by more than 20 percent in the next decade under a plan announced on February 7th by environmental regulators and energy officials from 9 Northeast and Mid-Atlantic states.
+Power plant pollution in the Northeast would decline by more than 20 percent in the next decade under a plan announced today by Maryland’s and other Northeast and Mid-Atlantic states’ environmental and energy officials.

-Malloy Administration officials announced improvements to a regional cap on carbon emissions, following a year-long review of the Regional Greenhouse Gas Initiative (RGGI), the nation’s first cap on carbon from power plants, which took effect in 2009.
+O’Malley Administration officials announced improvements to a regional cap on carbon emissions, following a year-long review of the Regional Greenhouse Gas Initiative (RGGI), the nation’s first cap on carbon from power plants.